 "Physiological cues": Binocular convergence--information about the distance between the eyes and the angle converged by the eyes.
 Crude, but constraining.
-Errors might be expected to be proportional to reciprocal distance.

-diopters (or meter-angles) = 1/(meters) Closely related to accommodative requirements.
+Closely related to accommodative requirements, i.e. having to do with focusing by adjustments to the shape of the eye's lens.
+Note that convergence and optical refractive state are typically measured in units of reciprocal distance: diopters for refractive strength (or meter-angles for convergence) = 1/(meters).

-"Pictorial cues"--familiar size Pattern of errors can depend on how human absolute depth is assessed (e.g. verbal estimates vs. walking) (Loomis et al., 1992) Important for navigation and reaching.
+"Pictorial cues"--familiar size provides a cue to absolute distance.

+Pattern of errors can depend on how human absolute depth is assessed (e.g. verbal estimates vs. walking) (Loomis et al., 1992)

+Determining absolute depth is useful for navigation and reaching.
 (Marrotta and Goodale, 2001).